Related Content 1

 Expert Advisory Committee

-Global Drug Survey is the creation of experts from academia and healthcare, brought together through a shared mission to change how drugs are understood forever.
+Global Drug Survey is the creation of experts from academia and healthcare, brought together through a shared mission to change how drugs are understood in society

-Our expert panel includes an NHS Director, GP, toxicologist, clinical psychologist, legal expert, user representative, academics from the social sciences and research and communications specialists.
+Our expert panel includes an NHS Director, a GP, a toxicologist, a clinical psychologist, a legal expert, a user representative, academics from the social sciences and research and communications specialists.

 Between them they have worked with a large number of national and international organisations, in roles from treatment and law to policy and practice.

 - UK Drug Policy Commission

 - Advisory Council on the Misuse of Drugs (ACMD)

 - Royal College of General Practitioners’ (RCGP) Sex, Drugs and HIV Task Group

 - Substance Misuse Management in General Practice (SMMGP)